I believe in you, now its time for you to start believing in yourself...

 I give up?
 Ouch.
 Every said or thought those words.
 If only I had a nickel...

 I did have the problem with getting my mother to brush her teeth.
-And she did say, "who are you to tell me what to do", "you are not the boss of me", "leave me alone", "kiss my ass", "I already brushed my teeth".
-Over and over she said these words.
+And she did say, "who are you to tell me what to do", "you are not the boss of me", "leave me alone", "kiss my butt", "I already brushed my teeth".
+Over and over she said soemthing of that nature.

 Lets examine the responses.